rvi/craftar-example-ios/README.md

 }
 ```

-The SDK connects through the CRS API and translates the results for you encapsulating them in an easy to access class:
+The SDK connects through the CRS API and parses the results encapsulating them in an easy to access class:

 ```objc
 @property (nonatomic) NSString *itemId;